 THE RAY BILODEAU NARROW GAUGE AWARD is also privately sponsored by a group of narrow gauge modelers, and encourages building models depicting aspects of narrow gauge railroading.

 THE “GREAT DECALS!”
 AWARD is an award for an excellent model that includes a “Great Decals!” product in its construction and/or finishing achieving the highest judged score in lettering and finish for a model that employs a product demonstrated to be from Great Decals that also receives a Merit Award.
 This award is worth not only a plaque, but a cash prize of thirty dollars.

 THE FAVORITE TRAIN AWARD, sponsored by the Tidewater Division, is a popular vote award and will be included on the Popular Vote ballot.
 Yes, members who can find their way to the contest room and fill out a ballot get to choose the winner.

 THE FAVORITE MODEL AWARD is another popular vote award and will also be included on the Popular Vote ballot.
 Yes, those same members who can find their way to the contest room and fill out a ballot get to choose their favorite model.

-THE FAVORITE MODULE AWARD is another popular vote award and will also be included on the Popular Vote ballot.
+THE CAROLINA SOUTHERN DIVISON FAVORITE MODULE AWARD is another popular vote award that recognizes the efforts of those who build and display modules in an operating layout for the enjoyment of convention attendees.
+It will also be included on the Popular Vote ballot.
 Yes, those same members who can find their way to the contest room and the layout room and fill out a ballot get to choose their favorite module.